Image

 A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Lee’s Summit, MO circuit court within 15 days of the ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
 A Lee’s Summit, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Lee’s Summit, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Lee’s Summit, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Lee’s Summit, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Lee’s Summit, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Lee's Summit, MO | DWI Attorney Lee's Summit, MO | Combs Waterkotte

-If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Lee’s Summit, MO, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in Lee’s Summit, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Lee’s Summit and beyond:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in the Lee’s Summit, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Lee’s Summit, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Lee’s Summit and beyond:

-Act Now—Speak with a Lee’s Summit, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges
+Time is Running Out—Get a Lee’s Summit, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

 A DWI/DUI arrest in Lee’s Summit, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
-Act fast to hire a Lee’s Summit, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
+Act fast to get a Lee’s Summit, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

 View Service Areas